shotaroi/katacoda-scenarios/new-scenario-template/step5.md

 By doing `ls`{{execute}} we can see that there is already a test file here called AppTest.java.
 We want to replace the code in this file.

-This file defines what should be checked for lines starting with the keyword "Given", "When", and "Then" in the Prime.feature file.
-It's important that the text in the brackets that comes after the keyword is the same as the corresponding text in the Prime.feature file.
+This file defines what should be checked for lines starting with the keyword `Given`, `When`, and `Then` (steps) in the `Prime.feature` file.
+It's important that the text in the brackets that comes after the keyword is the same as the corresponding text in the `Prime.feature` file.

 <pre class="file" data-filename="./cucumber-project/src/test/java/cucumber/project/AppTest.java" data-target="replace">
 package cucumber.project;